I Used Anger to Get Respect — Until It Started Costing Me Love

 I’d grip.

-And underneath it all, a quieter truth would be screaming:
+And underneath it all, a quieter truth would be building:

 I can’t do this.